Cosby5/All-My-Stars/README.md

 ## PHP

+- [Lychee](https://github.com/electerious/Lychee) - A great looking and easy-to-use photo-management-system you can run on your server, to manage and share photos.
 - [Monitorr](https://github.com/Monitorr/Monitorr) - "Monitorr” is a self-hosted PHP web app that monitors the status of local and remote network services, websites, and applications.
 - [phpPgAdmin6](https://github.com/HuasoFoundries/phpPgAdmin6) - PHP7+ Based administration tool for PostgreSQL 9.3+
 - [repositeD](https://github.com/nklasio/repositeD) - A Laravel based Repository Manager for packageD